DonutzAndCoffee/DonutzMozaPlugin/README.md

 This Simhub plugin is meant to control Moza Wheel Base settings based on active game/SIM and the currently selected car.

-Installation: just drop all three .dll files (DonutzMozaPlugin.dll, MOZA_API_C.dll and MOZA_API_CSharp.dll) into your Simhub install folder and restart Simhub.

 With help of the included Simhub Dashboard you can configure the wheelbase settings even while driving.
+When you tick the box at "ACTIVE GAME MAPPING" and/or "ACTIVE CAR MAPPING" and then start a game which does not already have a saved profile assigned, the plugin will load the current settings from MOZA Pit House.
+You might need hit the "REFRESH PROFILE LIST" button in order to see the new entry.
+Then you can adjust the wheel base settings inside the plugin.
+Alternatively you can use the included Dashboard from inside the car.

 This project is still in alpha phase, so stay tuned for updates in near future.

 <br>Buy me a coffee if you want at [Paypal](https://paypal.me/donutz75?country.x=DE&locale.x=de_DE).

+## Installation:
+Just drop all three .dll files (DonutzMozaPlugin.dll, MOZA_API_C.dll and MOZA_API_CSharp.dll) into your Simhub install folder and restart Simhub.

 ## Release Notes
 0.0.0.4 (2024-11-14):